DannyNemer/aang/README.md

 ### Deep learning and NLU:
 As described above, I view natural language understanding (NLU) as the process of taking arbitrary input, of arbitrary size with or without context, and outputting a cross-linguistically consistent semantic representation (e.g., a lambda calculus representation).
 One of the primary reasons I paused this project's development is because I believe the core of my system will soon be possible, and eventually superior, with deep learning, obsoleting most of my work.

 Below I describe how deep learning can achieve the components that comprise this NLU process.
-I refer to Google's [SyntaxNet](https://github.com/tensorflow/models/tree/master/syntaxnet) in most of the descriptions because SyntaxNet is the most complete, accurate, well-documented, and open source implementation of these deep learning approaches; other papers have documented similar findings.
+I refer to Google's [SyntaxNet](https://github.com/tensorflow/models/tree/master/syntaxnet) in most of the descriptions because SyntaxNet is the most complete, accurate, well-documented, and open-source implementation of these deep learning approaches; other papers have documented similar findings.

 1. **Text segmentation (word boundary identification)**